 Any time alleged police brutality makes the news, it is virtually impossible to judge the incident under the proper legal framework.
 That’s what the legal system and lawyers are for.
 What you hear on the news, and even see on video, may not be considered evidence in a court of law.
 As you’ve seen, an individual’s prior police record is rarely relevant (unless the officer knows before the encounter).
 Likewise, even if the police officer wants to inflict pain, his subjective motivations are irrelevant.
 Were the actions objectively reasonable given the totality of the circumstances?

 What this article has attempted to do is provide the legal framework which you can use to judge cases of alleged police brutality.
 To be fair to all, only certain facts are to be considered in determining police legal responsibility for excessive force.
-Our office has handled cases in Illinois and Indiana involving the use of excessive force by police.
-To discuss a possible case, please contact us.
+Our office has handled cases involving the use of excessive force by police.
+To discuss a possible excessive force case, please contact us.